 Especially when you have the working hard part covered!

-I became a business owner when I was 25 (that’s me rocking the plaid).
+I first became a business owner when I was 25.

 When I first started, I was as a part-time sales consultant and I worked long hours to become an owner of Border7.